Testing the simplifying assumption in high-dimensional vine copulas: Appendix

-In all simulations in \autoref{secSimStudy} and the real data applications in \autoref{secRealData}, we choose $\lambda_{\Myidx} = \frac{1}{\sqrt{\Myidx}}$ and $\Gamma_0 = \Gamma_{med}$.
-Further tuning parameters of the decision tree are the maximum depth $J_{\text{max}}$ of the tree and the set of possible splits $\lbrace S_{\gamma_{0:J}}^{1},\ldots,S_{\gamma_{0:J}}^{\mathcal{M}} \rbrace$.
-To keep the test computationally feasible and because it performs well in simulations, we consider a maximum depth of $J_{\text{max}} = 2$ and the number of possible splits in each leaf $\gamma_{0:J}$ is restricted to be at most $\mathcal{M} = 3(\Mydim+\ivb{ j\geq 3})$.
-The formal definition of the set of possible splits is given in \appref{appFormalDefinitionOfSplits} and we provide here a short explanation.
-To obtain the sets $\Lambda_{(0,l)}$ and $\Lambda_{(0,r)}$ for the two leaves in level 1, we consider the empirical $0.25$, $0.5,$ and $0.75$ quantiles for each conditioning variable $U_{k}$, $k \in \condset$.
-If $j \geq 3$, we additionally take the empirical $0.25$, $0.5$ and $0.75$ quantiles of the mean aggregation given in \eqref{meaneq} into account, resulting in $3 \cdot j$ possible splits.
+In all simulations in \autoref{secSimStudy} and the real data applications in \autoref{secRealData}, we choose $\lambda_{\Myidx} = \frac{1}{\sqrt{\Myidx}}$ for the penalty and $\Gamma_0 = \Gamma_{\text{med}}$ as base partition. \footnote{The partition $\Gamma_{\text{med}}$ is defined in equation~\eqref{gamma_med} in \autoref{secNaiveGroup}.} Further tuning parameters of the decision tree are the maximum depth $J_{\text{max}}$ of the tree and the set of possible splits $\lbrace S_{\gamma_{0:J}}^{1},\ldots,S_{\gamma_{0:J}}^{\mathcal{M}} \rbrace$.
+To keep the test computationally feasible and because it performs well in simulations, we consider a maximum depth of $J_{\text{max}} = 2$ and the number of possible splits in each leaf $\gamma_{0:J}$ is restricted to be at most $\mathcal{M} = 3(\Mydim+\ivb{ j\geq 3})$ in tree $T_j$.
+The considered splits are as follows: To obtain the sets $\Lambda_{(0,l)}$ and $\Lambda_{(0,r)}$ for the two leaves in level 1, we consider the empirical 25\%, 50\% and 75\% quartiles for each conditioning variable $U_{k}$, $k \in \condset$.
+If $j \geq 3$, we additionally take the empirical 25\%, 50\% and 75\% quartiles of the mean aggregated conditioning variables into account, resulting in $3 \cdot j$ possible splits.
+A formal definition of the set of possible splits is given in \appref{appFormalDefinitionOfSplits}.
 The sets $\{\Lambda_{(0,l,l)}, \Lambda_{(0,l,r)}\}$ and $\{\Lambda_{(0,r,l)}, \Lambda_{(0,r,r)}\}$ for the four leaves in level 2 are obtained in the same fashion except that we now condition on $U_{\condset}\in \Lambda_{(0,l)}$ or $U_{\condset}\in \Lambda_{(0,r)}$, respectively.
-Furthermore, we use several restrictions in the decision tree algorithm to guarantee that the final data sets do not become too small, so that we can still rely on approximations of finite-sample distributions using asymptotic distributions.\footnote{ A decision tree with two or three splits is only applied if we have a certain amount of data.
+Furthermore, we use several restrictions in the decision tree algorithm to guarantee that the final data sets do not become too small. \footnote{ A decision tree with two or three splits is only applied if we have a certain amount of data.
 This is implemented by introducing a tuning parameter which controls the minimum sample size per leaf in the decision tree (the default value is 100 observations).
-As a result we do not always use the $0.25$, $0.5$ and $0.75$ quantiles as thresholds but depending on the available sample size we may only use the 0.5 quantile or even don't apply any additional split at all.}
+As a result we do not always use the 25\%, 50\% and 75\% quartiles as thresholds but depending on the available sample size we may only use the 50\% quartile or even don't apply any additional split at all.}